-A jarring report from Reuters
+A jarring report from Reuters this afternoon:

 The huge federal transportation bill was in tatters in early March when U.S. Representative Mike Rogers posed a heretical idea for breaking through gridlock in the House.